gddisney/ultimate_db/usage.md

-Here is the comprehensive, production-ready `README.md` for `ultimate_db`.
-This documentation fully specifies the custom GML-aligned data model, query AST primitives, storage layout mechanics, and the lock-free high-speed MVCC memory architecture running under the hood.

----

 # ultimate_db (v2.0)

 A high-performance, embedded transactional storage engine engineered in Go. `ultimate_db` features a bimodal architecture pairing a slot-page B+ Tree storage engine with a lock-free Optimistic Concurrency Control (OCC) fast memory cache.
 It is designed specifically to back high-velocity, distributed zero-trust mesh layers and real-time security analytics engines with near-flat operating overhead.